TRANSTEX Favorably Settles its Patent Infringement Lawsuit Against WABCO Holdings, Inc. and Laydon Composites Ltd.

 WABCO Holdings, Inc. and Laydon Composites Ltd. reach a settlement with TRANSTEX over the former's manufacturing and selling of aerodynamic trailer side skirts that infringe on TRANSTEX patents

 INDIANAPOLIS, Sept.
-1, 2022 /PRNewswire/ - TRANSTEX, a leader of innovation in the transportation industry for over 20 years, announces that it has settled its lawsuit against WABCO Holdings, Inc. and Laydon Composites Ltd. for patent infringement.
+1, 2022 /CNW Telbec/ - TRANSTEX, a leader of innovation in the transportation industry for over 20 years, announces that it has settled its lawsuit against WABCO Holdings, Inc. and Laydon Composites Ltd. for patent infringement.
 TRANSTEX is pleased with the successful conclusion of this matter.

 The case, TRANSTEX LLC, et al. v.
 WABCO Holdings Inc. et al., Civil Case No. 2:17-12793 (E.D.
 Mich.), was brought to enforce United States Patent Numbers 7,748,772; 7,887,120; 7,942,467; 7,942,469; 7,942,471; 8,292,351; 8,449,017; and 8,678,474.
 The Patents-in-Suit cover TRANSTEX's innovative resilient trailer skirts, such as its EDGE SKIRTS® & ez-EDGE SKIRTS.